novacode-nl/python-formio-data/README.md

 captured as **Python objects**, which makes this API very versatile and usable.

 **Notes about terms:**
-  - "Builder" could be read/seen as "Builder Form"
+  - **Builder** The Form Builder which is the design/blueprint of a Form.
-  - "Form" could be read/seen as "Form"
+  - **Form** A filled-in Form, aka Form submission.
-  - "Component" could be read/seen as "Field"
+  - **Component** Input (field) or layout component in the Form Builder and Form.

 ## Features

   - Compatible with Python 3.3 and later
   - Constructor of the **Builder** and **Form** class, only requires the JSON and an optional language code for translations.
-  - Get a Form object its Components/Fields as a usable object e.g. DateTime, Boolean, Dict (for select component) etc.
+  - Get a Form object its Components as a usable object e.g. datetime, boolean, dict (for select component) etc.
   - Open source (MIT License)

 ## Installation